monarc-project/MonarcAppBO/INSTALL/INSTALL.ubuntu1804.md

 Create two symbolic links:

-    $ mkdir module
+    $ cd module/Monarc
-    $ cd module/
+    $ ln -s ./../../vendor/monarc/core Core
-    $ ln -s ./../vendor/monarc/core MonarcCore
+    $ ln -s ./../../vendor/monarc/frontoffice FrontOffice
-    $ ln -s ./../vendor/monarc/backoffice MonarcBO
+    $ cd ../..

 There are 2 parts:

-* MonarcBO is only for back office;
+* Monarc\BackOffice is only for back office;
-* MonarcCore is common to the front office and to the back office.
+* Monarc\Core is common to the front office and to the back office.

 ### Frontend